piyushmaury/angular-wrong-practices/README.md

 # angular-wrong-practices
 How to not write the code
+writing code is a boring process.